Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 01 February 2023.

-The National Wastewater Drug Monitoring Program (NWDMP) recently examined average stimulant consumption (amphetamine, methamphetamine, cocaine, and MDMA) in Australia compared with 29 countries across Europe, North America, Oceania, and South Africa.
-In 2019:
+The National Wastewater Drug Monitoring Program (NWDMP) recently examined average stimulant consumption (amphetamine, methylamphetamine, cocaine, and MDMA) in Australia compared with 28 countries across Europe, Oceania, and Asia.
+In March/April 2021:

 When examining each drug type as a proportion of total combined stimulant consumption:

-Poly drug use is defined as the use of more than 1 illicit drug or licit drug in the previous 12 months.
+Poly drug use is defined as the use of mixing or taking another illicit or licit drug whilst under the influence of another drug.
 In 2019, the NDSHS showed that only 8.1% of people who reported using meth/amphetamine in the last 12 months said they did not use any other illicit drug.
 The most common other drugs concurrently used were cannabis (78%) and cocaine (57%).
-More than three-quarters exceeded the alcohol single occasion risk guideline at least monthly (76%) and over half (54%) exceeded the lifetime risk guideline (Table S2.68).
+More than three-quarters exceeded the alcohol single occasion risk guideline at least monthly (76%) and over half (54%) exceeded the lifetime risk guideline (AIHW 2020, Table 1.3).

 People who reported recent use of ecstasy and cocaine also reported concurrent use of cannabis (77% and 69%, respectively) and 8 in 10 exceeded the alcohol single occasion risk guideline at least monthly (83% and 82%, respectively).

-The proportion of meth/amphetamine-related ambulance attendances where multiple drugs were consumed ranged from 30% of attendances in Queensland to 44% of attendances in Victoria (Table S2.81).
+In 2021, the proportion of amphetamine-related ambulance attendances where multiple drugs were involved (excluding alcohol) ranged from 33% of attendances in Queensland to 48% of attendances in Victoria (Table S1.10).